 Consider Him, King Unlike Any Other

-- Their chosen king would make appointments for himself
+- Their chosen king would make appointments to benefit himself.

-- God, King Unlike Any Other would appoint mercy, forgiveness and His salvation for all who believe in Jesus.
+- God, King Unlike Any Other would appoint mercy, forgiveness and His salvation for the benefit all who believe in Jesus.

 - Lord, You will establish peace for us,